Top of the page

 Standard e-mail is not secure: It's not common knowledge, but when you send and receive e-mail it's typically done in an insecure manner.
 Although unlikely, it's technically possible for your message to be intercepted -- and read -- by others while it is in transit.
 Think of standard e-mail as being more like a postcard rather than a sealed letter.
 Details: E-mail Privacy.

-Because the messages stored in your e-mail account are at greater risk of exposure or loss when your computer is not secure, ensure that you have completed all the required actions in our Computer Security guide.
+Because the messages stored in your e-mail account are at greater risk of exposure or loss when your computer is not secure, ensure that you have completed all the required actions in our Technology Security guide.

 This list is only a portion of your responsibilities.
 For complete details, see: